Past Leadership

 Mignon Gillen, Co-director (2003 – 2012)

-Mignon Gillen, originally from South Louisiana, received her BFA in dance from Stephens College in Columbia, MO and studied at the historic Perry-Mansfield in Steamboat Springs, CO.
-She moved to New York City in 1986 and soon found herself dancing with The Metropolitan Opera Ballet at Lincoln Center.
-The following year, she found her home in the dance world with Jennifer Muller/The Works where she became a principal dancer with the company.
-Ms. Muller’s work grounded her in a beautiful humanistic approach to dance, strongly rooted in intention---both physically and spiritually.
-She performed New York City seasons with the company at The Joyce Theatre; toured throughout the US, Europe, and South America; and conducted several residencies teaching Muller technique and repertory at The Dance Loft in St. Gallen, Switzerland.
-She was also the assistant to Ms. Muller on several commissions including the reconstruction of Beach, a full evening ballet, for Tanz-Forum in Köln, Germany.
+Mignon Gillen, from South Louisiana, received her BFA in dance from Stephens College and studied at the historic Perry-Mansfield.
+Upon moving to NYC in 1986, she joined The Metropolitan Opera Ballet as a dancer at Lincoln Center.
+The following year, she found her dance home as a principal dancer with Jennifer Muller/The Works company where she performed their NYC seasons at The Joyce Theater, toured, and conducted several residencies teaching Muller Polarity Technique and repertory at The Dance Loft in St. Gallen, Switzerland.
+She was also the assistant to Jennifer on several commissions including the reconstruction of Beach for Tanz-Forum in Köln, Germany.

 Sandra Rivera, Co-director (1990 – 2012)